ds-lab/EsophagusVisualization/features/database.md

 - **Adding Patients**:
   - Patients are added via an input form with basic validation checks.
   - Missing optional fields trigger a notification.
-  - Missing mandatory fields must be corrected before saving.
+  - Missing mandatory fields must be corrected before upload in the database.
 - **Patient List**:
+  - A list of all patients (along with all their attributes) is displayed.
   - Patients can be selected by clicking on their ID.
   - Patients can be sorted and filtered by any attribute.
+- **Searching Patients**:
   - A search function with autocomplete (by ID) is available.
+- **Selecting a Patient**:
+  - Patients can be selected by clicking on their ID in the Patients List.
+  - Attributes of the selected patient will be displayed in the GUI (Patients Tab, Visits Tab and Diagnostics & Therapy Tab) for reference.
+  - When a patient is selected the Visits Tab is unlocked for data entry.
+  - Visits of the selected patient are loaded in the Visits Tab.
 - **Updating Patients**:
   - Patient data can be updated by entering new data for the same ID.
+  - A warning appears to prevent accidental changes.
 - **Deleting Patients**:
-  - Patients can be deleted, along with all associated data (e.g., visits, therapies).
+  - Selected patients can be deleted, along with all associated data (e.g., visits, therapies).
-  - A warning appears before deletion or updates to prevent accidental changes.
+  - A warning appears before deletions to prevent accidental losses.
+  - When deleting a patient, all displayed data of that patient in the Patients Tab, the Visits Tab and the Diagnostics & Therapy Tab are removed from view.
+  - Additionally, all displayed data of a potentially selected visit of that patient are also removed from view (see "Deleting Visits").

 ### Managing Previous Therapies
 - **Adding Previous Therapies**:
   - Only available when a patient is selected; otherwise, the field remains inactive.
-  - Missing optional or mandatory fields trigger notifications to ensure proper data entry.
+  - Missing optional fields trigger a notification.
+  - Missing mandatory fields must be corrected before upload in the database.
-- **Managing Existing Therapies**:
+- **Managing Existing Previous Therapies**:
   - Previously added therapies can be selected, viewed, or deleted.
   - Warnings appear when deleting a previous therapy to prevent accidental deletion.